These Gluten Free Lemon Blueberry Scones are a weekend favorite that go perfectly with a nice cup of coffee and side of scrambled eggs!

 Scones are one thing I’ve always avoided ordering when I’m out because they’re usually just not worth it.
-I have yet to have a truly delicious scone in a restaurant, but who knows that could change someday.
-But for now, I just make them at home because then I know they’re not going to be crumbly and dry with the texture of sawdust!
+I have yet to have a truly delicious scone in a restaurant.
+But who knows that could change someday.
+For now, I just make them at home.
+Then I know they’re not going to be crumbly and dry, with the texture of sawdust!

 The key to a good scone is good butter – plain and simple- and there’s no skimping on the butter around here.
-Just think of it as a treat, there’s no point in trying to cut back on the butter because it will ruin the texture and taste of your baked good (any baked good for that matter).
+Just think of it as a treat, there’s no point in trying to cut back on the butter.
+It will ruin the texture and taste of your baked good (any baked good for that matter).

 I remember the day I got one of my favorite cookbooks in the mail.
 I sat down that evening read ‘Once Upon a Tart’ and they quickly won my heart when they described customers asking for a low fat scone.
 They would simply respond to the query with, ‘just eat half’, and I couldn’t express it any better myself!

 There’s nothing like fresh, buttery baked goods on a weekend morning.
 And it’s even better when I get to take these scones along for a hiking weekend.
 You can only imagine the looks of envy we get from other campers, or other photographers for that matter.
 We like to set up for a sunrise, and once we’re in place, we break out the homemade baked goods, and make fresh coffee.

 Tips for how to make these Gluten Free Lemon Blueberry Scones:

 Fresh blueberries work the best in scones.
 You can use frozen berries, but they will turn the batter purple which will bake into grey colored scones.
 They taste fine, but the color is not as pretty.